PyChina/weekly/content/Issue/issue-360.md

 - [理解 Python Mock 对象库](https://pycoders.com/link/1256/web)
     + REAL PYTHON

-In this tutorial, you’ll learn how to use the Python mock object library, unittest.mock, to create and use mock objects to improve your tests.
+In this tutorial, you'll learn how to use the Python mock object library, unittest.mock, to create and use mock objects to improve your tests.
 Obstacles like complex logic and unpredictable dependencies make writing valuable tests difficult, but unittest.mock can help you overcome these obstacles.

 (`是也乎:`